mathans1695/Python-Practice/README.md

 # Learn Python the Hard Way Exercises
 Navigate to learn the hard way exercises to see the exercises finished from the book.
 This is the first book I read to learn python.

+# Codeforces
+Navigate to codeforces to see some of the problems I solved from the codeforces website

+# Python Practice
+All the other folders are for practice purpose.
+Program I did to learn python concepts clearly during my learning journey